AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Experiments and Results

 \subsubsection{Efficiency}

 We use AugMix/Shen + the Honda/Waymo datasets + ResNet-50 as the baselines for testing the efficiency.
-On the Honda dataset, \model{} takes 131 seconds per epoch on average, while AugMix takes 164 seconds and Shen takes 785 seconds.
-Our approach \textbf{saves 20\% and 83\% per epoch time} compared to AugMix and Shen, respectively.
-On the Waymo dataset, AugMix takes 179 seconds and Shen takes 857 seconds, while \model{} takes only 142 seconds -- \textbf{21\% and 83\% time reduction} compared to AugMix and Shen, respectively.
-We also require \textbf{90\% less training data per epoch} compared to Shen as they join together the original dataset with nine perturbed versions of the dataset during training, while \model{} only uses the amount of the original dataset.
+On the Honda dataset, \model{} takes 109 seconds per epoch on average, while AugMix takes 118 seconds and Shen takes 759 seconds.
+Our approach \textbf{saves 8\% and 86\% per epoch time} compared to AugMix and Shen, respectively.
+On the Waymo dataset, AugMix takes 128 seconds and Shen takes 818 seconds, while \model{} takes only 118 seconds -- \textbf{8\% and 86\% time reduction} compared to AugMix and Shen, respectively.
+Note that the time listed for Shen excludes perturbation selection process during training, which adds to overall training time.
+More time comparisons such as AugMix/Shen on the Sully/A2D2 datasets with the Nvidia backbone can be found in Appendix~\ref{sec:app_time_tables}.
+Lastly, our approach requires \textbf{90\% less training data} needed by Shen: we perturb the original clean dataset during the training process, unlike Shen's method of creating nine perturbed datasets (one for each base perturbation) beforehand and combining them with the clean dataset.